 One of the most important functions of any small business website is to focus on the inbound leads and capture as many as possible.
 Usually before purchasing a product people like to do an initial research and comparison, and may not be ready to buy immediately.
 This time should be utilized in acquiring their e-mail addresses so that you can keep them informed and gauge as to when they are ready to purchase.
 However, you should avoid being too persistent as this could annoy a potential customer.

 This may seem like the most obvious thing to do but small business website design companies tend to overlook this factor at times.
 Your phone number and e-mail address should be displayed prominently on the website and, if possible, at the top and bottom of every page.
 Create a ‘CONTACT’ page at the end which includes not just the contact numbers but email address, physical address of the company, and a map, along with directions to and hours of operation of your company.

 Avoid any frivolity on your small business website and focus on giving it a professional look which is consistent with your brand.
 Use colours that are prominent in your brand logo.
-Hire a small business website design company, if required, to give your website a professional look.
+Hire a website design company like Globalgraphics, if required, to give your website a professional look.
 Choose one or two fonts and ensure that they are used consistently throughout the website.
 The graphics and the images that you use should also be in sync and complement the website.